MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

    :::image type="content" source="./media/how-to-schedule-pipeline-job/update-to-existing-schedule.png" alt-text="Screenshot of the jobs tab with schedule button selected showing update to existing schedule button." lightbox= "./media/how-to-schedule-pipeline-job/update-to-existing-schedule.png":::

-1. Select an existing schedule to update.
+1. Select an existing schedule to update its job definition.

    :::image type="content" source="./media/how-to-schedule-pipeline-job/update-select-schedule.png" alt-text="Screenshot of update select schedule showing the select schedule tab." lightbox= "./media/how-to-schedule-pipeline-job/update-select-schedule.png":::

    > [!IMPORTANT]
    > Make sure you select the correct schedule you want to update.

-1. If desired, you can modify the job inputs/outputs and runtime settings for the future jobs triggered by the schedule.
+1. If desired, you can select **Next** to modify the job inputs/outputs and runtime settings for the future jobs triggered by the schedule.

-1. Select **Review + Update** to finish the update and be notified when the update is complete.
+1. Select **Review + Update** to review the schedule settings, and then select **Review + Update** again to finish the update.

 After the update completes, you can view the new job definition in the schedule detail page.
 The schedule now triggers different jobs.